walimorris/BeerAdvisor/README.md

-Beer Advisor
+# Beer Advisor
-An Introduction: Android App
+## An Introduction: Android App

 Beer Advisor is a fairly simple Android application, it's the first Android app I've attempted.

-Here are some things I've learned:
+# Here are some things I've learned:

-1. Version Control:
+# 1. Version Control:

-Version Control with Android Studio is fairly straight forward.
+`Version Control with Android Studio is fairly straight forward.
 Android Studio allows you to commit and push content to GitHub (and others) with just a few quick clicks.
 There's a VCS option on the top of Android Stuido that gives many options, as well as a Version Control Log and Console.
+`

 2. AVD (Android Virtual Device) Manager
 Android Studio also has an AVD Manager that allows you to set up a virtual Android device simulation